 Consider the following definition for the US Bureau of Labor Statistics:

 (A psychometrician) designs, scores, and analyzes data from exams.
 Psychometricians’ work ensures that each test is reliable and that all test results are valid.Source: https://www.bls.gov/careeroutlook/2011/fall/yawhat.pdf

 A psychometrist is someone involved in the use and administration of assessments, and in most cases is working in the field of psychological testing.
-This is someone who uses tests every single day, and is familiar with how to administer such tests (especially complex ones like IQ) and interpret their results to provide feedback to individuals.
-They are also highly trained.
-Some have doctoral degrees as a clinical/counseling psychologist and have extensive expertise in that role; for example, use of an Autism-spectrum screening test to effectively diagnose patients and develop individualized plans.
+This is someone who uses tests every day and is familiar with how to administer such tests (especially complex ones like IQ) and interpret their results to provide feedback to individuals.
+Some have doctoral degrees as a clinical/counseling psychologist and have extensive expertise in that role; for example, the use of an Autism-spectrum screening test to effectively diagnose patients and develop individualized plans.

 Consider the following definition from the National Association of Psychometrists:

 A psychometrist is responsible for the administration and scoring of psychological and neuropsychological tests under the supervision of a clinical psychologist or clinical neuropsychologist.Source: https://www.napnet.org/what